Star Awards for Best Actor

 The Star Awards for Best Actor is an award presented annually at the Star Awards, a ceremony that was established in 1994.

 The category was introduced in 1995, at the 2nd Star Awards ceremony; Li Nanxing received the award for his role in Wounded Tracks and it is given in honour of a Mediacorp actor who has delivered an outstanding performance in a leading role.
 The nominees are determined by a team of judges employed by Mediacorp; winners are selected by a majority vote from the entire judging panel.

-Since its inception, the award has been given to 11 actors.
-Chen Hanwei is the most recent winner in this category for his role in Recipe of Life.
-Since the ceremony held in 2022, Chen remains as the only actor to win in this category seven times, surpassing Xie Shaoguang who has five wins.
-Chen and Christopher Lee have been nominated on 14 occasions, more than any other actor.
-Tay Ping Hui holds the record for the most nominations without a win, with eight (he eventually won his first award in 2012).
+Since its inception, the award has been given to 13 actors.
+Christopher Lee is the most recent winner in this category for his role in Kill Sera Sera.
+Since the ceremony held in 2024, Chen Hanwei remains as the only actor to win in this category seven times, surpassing Xie Shaoguang who has five wins.
+Both Chen and Christopher Lee has been nominated on 15 occasions, more than any other actors.
 Terence Cao is currently the actor who has the most nominations without a win, with six.